 We used barrels for food though I’m told that’s more of a Canadian thing.
 I like the fact that they keep the small critters out.

-What to bring canoeing in Quetico Provincial Park
+What should you take canoeing in Quetico Provincial Park

-Be prepared for any type of weather and carry the 10 essentials.
+Be prepared for any type of weather when you’re out canoeing in Quetico, so always pack the 10 essentials.
 There were many times on our week long trip we were miles from anybody or help so learn some basic first-aid before heading out.
+I also recommend carrying a Garmin InReach Mini.

 Beware of critters like chipmunks who can wreak havoc with your food.
 Bears fortunately were never a concern so we didn’t even bring bear spray on this trip.
 Although the water is considered to be very clean, we still filtered everything.
-This is one of the best water filters out there.
+This is one of the best water filtersout there.
+I’d also suggest always carrying water treatment drops with you as a backup.

-If you’re renting a canoe and you plan to portage a lot, I highly recommend choosing a Kevlar canoe ($42/day with all the gear from Canada Canoe Outfitters).
+If you’re renting a canoe and you plan to portage a lot, I highly recommend choosing a Kevlar canoe from Canada Canoe Outfitters.
 They are so light that portaging is far less onerous a task.

-Where to camp when you’re canoeing in Quetico Provincial Park
+Where to camp when canoeing in Quetico Provincial Park

 With over 2,000 wilderness campsites you shouldn’t ever have to camp within earshot of anyone – unless it’s close to a launch site and even then, close is relative.
 You may hear someone because voices carry over water in the quiet of night.